jonbnewman/mobx-store-provider/docs/api/useStore.md

 # useStore

-React Hook used to retrieve a `store` for a given `identifier`.
+React Hook used to retrieve a `store`.

 After supplying your application with a store via the [useProvider hook](/api/useProvider) you can then call **useStore** inside of a component to access the `store`.

-It must be passed the same `identifier` that was used with the `Provider` supplying it (if one was supplied).

 ```javascript
 useStore(